AmrMAbdulzaher/Tic_Tac_Toe/README.md

 - Keeps track of player scores

 ## How to Play
+Run game using the following command:

+    ./game.sh

-Follow the on-screen instructions to navigate through the menus and start a game.
+Then follow the on-screen instructions to navigate through the menus and start a game.
 Use the keyboard to select positions on the board and make your moves.

 ## Modes
 ### Single-Player Mode